Yufei-L/2019-431/DELIVERABLES/B/README.md

 # Question 7

 Ask one question of Professor Love about this course (ideally one that you have not asked us already) that interests you.

-Hint: A question ends with a question mark.

 It can be a question about the syllabus, the readings, the project, the homework assignments, the course notes, anything big or small, but it should not be a fact that you can find already in the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/).

+**Hint**: A question ends with a question mark.

 # Submitting your Response

-Build your response as an R Markdown file, and either an HTML, PDF or Word document that results from the R Markdown file you built working from the `YOURNAME-deliverableB.Rmd` template that we have provided.
+Build your response as an R Markdown file, and either an HTML, PDF or Word document that results from the R Markdown file you built working from the `YOURNAME-HomeworkB.Rmd` template that we have provided.
 Submit both your revised R Markdown file and the HTML output file to
-<https://canvas.case.edu/> in the Deliverable B section.
+<https://canvas.case.edu/> in the Homework B section.
 Again, the
 deadline is 2019-09-06 at 2 PM.

 # A Few Tips

-You are welcome to discuss Deliverable B with Professor Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
+You are welcome to discuss Homework B with Professor Love, the teaching assistants or your colleagues, but your answer must be prepared by you alone.
 Don’t be afraid to ask questions, either in person at office hours or before/after class, or email **431-help at case dot edu**.

 ## Grading Rubric

-Deliverable B will be graded on a 0-100 scale, where you will receive 10 points per question for making a reasonable effort to build a good response, and an additional 5 points on Questions 1-6 if your response is (essentially) correct and you’ve written any text using complete English sentences.
+Homework B will be graded on a 0-100 scale, where you will receive 10 points per question for making a reasonable effort to build a good response (even if that effort isn’t completely successful), and an additional 5 points on Questions 1-6 if your response is complete, correct and well-written.
+Well-written responses use complete English sentences and show all required R code to achieve the desired result.